manishsahani999/GreenView/README.md

 # GreenView
 Disease Mapping – Our main objective is to help poor farmers and government to tackle the decrease in crop productivity due to diseases and pests.

+> Selected in Google's Build for Digital India under top 20 Ideas in North-India.

 ## Concept
 Agriculture plays a key role in supporting the rapidly growing population.
 Plant disease reduces the production along with the quality of food, fiber and biofuel crops.
 These losses can range from chronic to catastrophic, on an average 42% of the population of the six most important food crops Losses due to postharvest disease can be disastrous, especially when farms are a long way from markets and infrastructure and supply chain practices are poor.